-- Widget: Meter : Show a bar chart that displays the most recently measured data value. - Title: Enter a title for the widget. - Overlay modifier: Select an overlay modifier as data source.
-If you have created MQTT overlays, they will be located at the end of the list. - : Select the position of the overlay in the image. - Size: Select the size of the overlay. - Visible on all channels: Turn off to show only on your currently selected channel.
-Turn on to show on all active channels. - Update interval: Choose the time between data updates. - Transparency: Set the transparency of the entire overlay. - Background transparency: Set the transparency only of the background of the overlay. - Points: Turn on to add a point to the graph line when data is updated. - Yaxis - Label: Enter the text label for the y axis. - Dynamic scale: Turn on for the scale to automatically adapt to the data values.
-Turn off to manually enter values for a fixed scale. - Min alarm threshold and Max alarm threshold: These values will add horizontal reference lines to the bar chart, making it easier to see when the data value becomes too high or too low.
+- Widget: Linegraph \bigcirc : Show a graph chart that displays how a measured value changes over time. - Title: Enter a title for the widget. - Overlay modifier: Select an overlay modifier as data source.
+If you have created MQTT overlays, they will be located at the end of the list.

+- : Select the position of the overlay in the image. - Size: Select the size of the overlay. - Visible on all channels: Turn off to show only on your currently selected channel.
+Turn on to show on all active channels. - Update interval: Choose the time between data updates. - Transparency: Set the transparency of the entire overlay. - Background transparency: Set the transparency only of the background of the overlay. - Points: Turn on to add a point to the graph line when data is updated. - Xaxis - Label: Enter the text label for the x axis. - Time window: Enter how long time the data is visualized. - Time unit: Enter a time unit for the x axis. - Y axis - Label: Enter the text label for the y axis. - Dynamic scale: Turn on for the scale to automatically adapt to the data values.
+Turn off to manually enter values for a fixed scale. - Min alarm threshold and Max alarm threshold: These values will add horizontal reference lines to the graph, making it easier to see when the data value becomes too high or too low.